/* Google Analytics */ Policies & Procedures | ABROADERABROADER

 2.3.
 Late payment

 The intern must pay at least the Minimum Amount Due reflected on the Payment Invoice/ Schedule to avoid late payment penalties.
 After the due date, Late Payments will incur a penalty of 5% of the due payment per month.
-Waiver for late payment will be considered on a case-by-case basis.
+The waiver for late payment will be considered on a case-by-case basis.

 2.4.
 Bank fee